About your stay

 Here you will find the information you need to know about your stay at Lakeview Private Hospital as a patient.
 We encourage you to read this information carefully.
 Feel free to contact us on (02) 8624 5000 or email us at email@example.com

-On the week day prior to your admission a staff member from Lakeview Private Hospital will call you between 1pm and 5.30pm to advise you of your admission time and fasting details.
+On the week day prior to your admission a staff member from Lakeview Private Hospital will send you a text between 2pm and 4pm to advise you of your admission time and fasting details.
 Please ensure you provide a reliable contact number so we can get in touch with you during this time.
 Unless you provide authority, we are unable to leave messages with others.
 If we have not contacted you by 5.30pm on the day prior to your admission (or the Friday prior if your surgery is on a Monday) please contact Lakeview Private Hospital on (02) 8624 5000.
 Operating lists have to be carefully arranged in the appropriate order, and this information will not be available until then.

 Fasting means you must not take any food or fluids.
 Do not chew gum or smoke.
 This is vital for your safety.
 You will be told for how long you must fast before your operation.
 Do not fast longer than this, as you will become very hungry and dehydrated by the time your operation is over.
 Brushing your teeth is encouraged.
 If the patient is a child, please ask Lakeview Private Hospital for specific instructions well before admission, as fasting times vary with age and the procedure.